-The European Championship enters new territory in 2020 with the tournament taking place in a number of countries across the continent.
+The European Championship will enter new territory in 2021 with the tournament taking place in a number of countries across the continent.

-Governing body UEFA has decided to stage "a party all over Europe" to mark 60 years since the inaugural tournament and, for the second time in history, it will feature 24 teams.
+The idea behind the pan-European event was to stage "a party all over Europe" to mark 60 years since the inaugural tournament (it will be 61 years in 2021) and, for the second time in history, it will feature 24 teams.

-With the competition being held in a variety of countries, there is no automatic qualifier, and each of UEFA's member nations will have to earn their place at the finals.
+With the competition being held in a variety of countries, there was no automatic qualifier, and each of UEFA's member nations had to fight to earn their place at the finals.

-In 2020 the European Championship will be held in 12 different venues across 12 different cities in 12 different nations.
-The 12 venues were confirmed on September 19, 2014.
+In 2021 the European Championship will be held in 12 different venues across 12 different cities in 12 different nations.

 Of the 12 venues, all will stage at least three group stage games and a knock-out round tie each.
 The breakdown of venues and games can be seen in the table below.